spawnmarvel/learning-docker/prod-ish/ubuntu/ai-tutorials/README.md

 * **Dockerfile (Building Custom Images):** If you need specific software installed in your Ubuntu container, you can create a Dockerfile to build a custom image.

 This tutorial provides a basic understanding of running Ubuntu in Docker.
 As you delve deeper, explore more advanced Docker features for building and managing containerized applications.

+### Additional Tips:

+- **Persistence:** By default, changes inside a Docker container are not persisted after the container is removed.
+If you need persistence, consider using volumes in your `docker-compose.yml` or with `docker run -v`.

+- **Networking:** If your application requires network capabilities or port mapping, you can define these in the Docker Compose file or use `-p` with `docker run`.

+- **Updating:** Remember to update your Docker image periodically by pulling the latest version or setting up automated builds if you're using Docker Hub or another registry.

+This tutorial should give you a solid foundation for running Ubuntu in Docker using both direct commands and Docker Compose.
+Each method has its use cases, with `docker run` being quick for testing and Docker Compose better for more complex or multi-container setups.